ISHANBANGA/Tubeflix/README.md

 ### Session Management
 - **Session Handling**: The website keeps track of user sessions to maintain a seamless browsing experience.
 User data, including their login status and wishlist, is stored using session variables.

+### Technical Specifications
+- **Backend**: Developed with ASP.NET MVC, which handles routing, URL mapping, and server-side logic.
+- **Database**: Utilizes Microsoft SQL Server for robust data management and storage solutions.
+The database schema supports complex queries for searching, inserting, and managing content efficiently.
+- **Frontend**: Employs .aspx pages integrated with backend logic to render dynamic content.
+JavaScript is used to enhance interactivity and CSS for styling, ensuring a modern and intuitive user interface.
+- **Security**: Implements standard security measures including data encryption, XSS prevention, and CSRF protection to safeguard user data and interactions.